OrgFlow/docs/content/reference/commands/env-flowin.md

   The end result is that the metadata in the Git repository will match the metadata in the Salesforce organization, but any change to the metadata that is in Git but not in the Salesforce organization will be lost.

   This has the side effect of removing all @concept_undeployablecomponents from the state store for this specific environment.

-- **`-c|--checkOnly`**

-  If specified, no permanent commits are made to the Git repository.
-Instead, the CLI will print what would be committed if the command were to be run without this option.
-This can be useful for times when you only want to know if the Salesforce org is ahead of Git (for example if you wanted to know if any changes had been made directly to your production org).

 - **`--keepZipFiles=<directoryPath>`**